empoweredfutures/ef-tech-docs/onboarding.md

    - [`#onboarding-devs`](https://empowered-futures.slack.com/archives/C04NZJN9C6Q) - to find your feet as a dev on the project and get set up
    - [`#dev-standups`](https://empowered-futures.slack.com/archives/C054DRLUNKC) - to interact with the bot to report your progress and how you're feeling about the work each week

-   Once you're assigned to specific projects, you'll be able to join one or more of the more specific channels for those.
-The main three are:
+   You can also join one or multiple of these project specific channels:

    - [`#mentorship-platform`](https://empowered-futures.slack.com/archives/C04219RQTP1) - for development of the main mentorship platform
    - [`#native-mobile-dev`](https://empowered-futures.slack.com/archives/C05TMNZ4LUX) - for development of the mobile apps of the mentorship platform